Skip to main content

 The Barrow Shaver case includes five adversary proceedings—separate lawsuits within the bankruptcy case—covering ownership disputes, lien challenges, and partnership claims.

-The debtor's first contested matter arose on August 19, 2024—the day of conversion—when Barrow Shaver filed an Emergency Motion for Entry of an Order Authorizing Payment of Mineral Interests, seeking authority to continue paying royalty and ORRI holders during the case.
+The debtor's first contested matter arose on August 19, 2024—the day of conversion—when Barrow Shaver filed a Mineral Interests Motion seeking authority to continue paying royalty and ORRI holders during the case.

 This motion generated objections from six creditor groups: